jason-davey/studio/TECHNICAL_SPEC.md

     - `AuthContext` manages user state.
     - Main application workflow (`/`) is protected and requires login.
     - TopBar updated to show auth status and provide Login/Register/Logout actions.
+    - "Tech Spec" link in TopBar now visible for logged-in users.
     - *Value:* Secure access to the application, foundation for user-specific data and roles.
+The Tech Spec page is now accessible to authenticated users as a step towards Admin role functionality.

 ## 2. Application Architecture